vetsuisse-unibe/NGS-course-docs/unixExs.md

 ```
 grep "Bos taurus" eukaryotes.txt
 ```
-More easier ^ stands for beginning of  a line
+You see the occurence of the string in several colums.
+We want to the string only in the Organism column.
+To do this we can the caret symbol ^ which stands for beginning of  a line
 ```
 grep "^Bos taurus" eukaryotes.txt | wc -l
 grep -c "^Bos taurus" eukaryotes.txt